ubc-subbots/moveit_ci/README.md

 - ROS_REPO: (default: ros-shadow-fixed) install ROS debians from either regular release or from shadow-fixed, i.e. http://packages.ros.org/ros-shadow-fixed/ubuntu
 - BEFORE_SCRIPT: (default: not set): Used to specify shell commands or scripts that run before building packages.
 - UPSTREAM_WORKSPACE (default: debian): When set as "file", the dependended packages that need to be built from source are downloaded based on a .rosinstall file in your repository.
 When set to a "http" URL, this downloads the rosinstall configuration from an http location
+- TEST_CLANG_FORMAT (default: False): If set to `TRUE`, no unit tests will be run, and `clang-format` will be run over any commits made.
+If commit is in a pull request, `clang-format` is run over all changes to be merged.

 More configurations as seen in [industrial_ci](https://github.com/ros-industrial/industrial_ci) can be added, in the future.